-With nine islands to choose from and landscapes ranging from craggy coasts and rugged volcanic peaks, to green agricultural pastures and azure lakes in the heart of extinct craters, the opportunity for adventure and activity in the Azores is superb.
+With nine islands to choose from and landscapes ranging from craggy coasts and rugged volcanic peaks, to green agricultural pastures and azure lakes in the heart of extinct craters, the opportunity for adventure and activity holidays in the Azores is superb.
 We've picked five of our top things to do when you visit the archipelago to help you plan your visit.

 Straddling the mid-Atlantic ridge, the Azores are one of the best places in the world from which to experience the yearly migrations of the Atlantic Ocean’s many species of whale and cetacean.
 The mighty blue whale passes through the archipelago between February and April, but visitors are treated to year-round whale watching opportunities.
 Pods of bottlenose and common dolphin are spotted through every season on exhilarating RIB excursions from Sao Miguel, Pico, Faial or Terceira, along with resident sperm and pilot whales.
 From Sao Miguel, it’s also possible to swim in the open ocean with wild dolphin pods.